Ängarna: two special holiday homes in the heart of Småland.

 Do & Experience?

 We are located near Rumskulla, a smal town.
 The nearest larger place at Ängarna is Mariannelund.
 This is about 8 km from the holiday home.
 Mariannelund is a small village with parts of the old buildings still intact.
 The village has about 1,600 inhabitants.
-There is a supermarket, bakery, pharmacy, bank, petrol station, library, pizzeria, Restaurant (Sofias) and Cafeteria (Sibylla).
+There is a supermarket, bakery, pharmacy, bank, petrol station, library, pizzeria and, Restaurant (Sofias).
 There is also a Karamellkokeri (Candy Factory).

 Places of Interest and thing to do near Ängarna